In this section

 This module is designed to enhance the knowledge and competencies of students to prepare them to undertake research in Physical Activity and Public Health; Psychology and Sports Nutrition.
 It focuses on the application of advanced elements in experimental design, conducting quantitative analysis, research synthesis and the presentation of data and findings.
 It equips students to review, conduct and commission research. ?

-Physical Activity and Psychological Wellbeing
+Sport, Physical Activity and Mental Health

 Applied Sport Psychology and Contemporary Issues